-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Nordstrom Lingerie Moonlight Pajamas ($65; nordstrom.com)

-With over 1,000 perfect five-star customer reviews, it's obvious that this chic pajama set is a must-have.
+With over 1,000 perfect 5-star customer reviews, it's obvious that this chic pajama set is a must-have.

 _______________________________________________________________________________